backstage/backstage/beps/0001-notifications-system/README.md

   - Icon (optional)
   - Metadata (optional)

-The recipients is **not** a list of users, but rather a filter that describes who should receive the notification.
+The recipients are **not** a list of users, but rather a filter that describes who should receive the notification.
 It must be possible to evaluate this filter in a database query, so that we can efficiently fetch all notifications for a given user.
 The same filter will also be used by the signal backend to determine which users should receive a signal.

 The read date is a timestamp of marking the notifications as read by the user.
 If missing, the notification is still unread.